Friday: Online Art Club [Ages 9-14]

 Character Drawing & Illustrations with Ryan Gilleece

 Supplies: Paper, ruler, colored pencils, markers or sharpies.
-Optional: tablet or iPad with digital pencil and Procreate app downloaded to the desktop
+Optional: a tablet or iPad with digital pencil and Procreate app downloaded to the desktop

 Painting with Anusha Saran